-Copies of requests for disclosures and a record of the information disclosed will be retained with a student's records for all disclosures made, except those for directory information and disclosures to other college officials.
+Copies of requests for disclosures and a record of the information disclosed will be retained with a student's records for all disclosures made, except those for directory information and disclosures to other college officials and accrediting/regulatory agencies.
 The record of disclosure may be inspected by the student, the officials responsible for the records, and by persons responsible for auditing the records.